 The question of whether modern political campaigns are better than traditional ones is a difficult one to answer.
-Modern campaigns have the advantage of being able to put more information online and reach out to voters in ways that were not possible before.
-Still, they also lack some of the face-to-face contacts with voters that have traditionally been so important.
+Modern campaigns have the advantage of putting more information online and reaching out to voters in ways that were not possible before.
+Still, they also lack some of the face-to-face contact with voters that have traditionally been so important.

-In the modern era, political campaigns are not as simple as they once were.
-In the past, candidates would speak to a town or city and interact with residents one-on-one.
+In the modern era, political campaigns are not as simple as once.
+Previously, candidates would speak to a town or city and interact with residents one-on-one.

 It is a mass marketing approach where candidates appeal to many people through social media, television ads, and fundraising efforts.
-It has its pros and cons but, in general, takes away from the personal aspect of campaigning, which can be seen as a downside for some voters.
+It has its pros and cons but generally takes away from the personal aspect of campaigning, which can be seen as a downside for some voters.

 What are Modern Political Campaigns?

-An excellent political campaign must have a clear message, be consistent with that message and stay on topic.
+An excellent political campaign must have a clear message, be consistent with that message, and stay on topic.
 A great campaign is inspiring, not just informative.
-It should show voters where the candidate stands and why they deserve their vote.
+It should show voters where candidates stand and why they deserve their votes.

-Political campaigns have been around for decades.
-In the last two hundred years, however, they’ve changed dramatically.
+Political campaigns have existed for decades.
+However, they have changed dramatically in the last two hundred years.

 A modern political campaign is a strategy that includes advertisements, events, social media campaigns, and other activities conducted to gain public support.